 There’s no Airport, a regular broad gauge railway station, or a bus stop at trek’s basecamp nearby town Darjeeling.

 Trek agents may charge somewhere around 9-15k INR (accommodation, food, permits, guide included) for the whole trek from the first basecamp to the last one.
 If one cuts out the middleman, it would cost around 5-9k INR depending on the local guide, food, accommodation, and season of the year one chooses.

 Moderate to Difficult – A lot of distance needs to be covered at a stretch.
 In total, we had covered 65 km in 6 days by walking.
-I was practicing running and stair climbing and was also eating healthy food on a daily basis before the trek.
+I was practicing running and stair climbing and was also eating healthy food daily before the trek.
 Good physical fitness is a must to enjoy the entire Sandakphu trek to the fullest!

-Best time to go for trekking
+Best time to go trekking

 November to Feb – If you want to walk on the snow and experience snowfall.